TheoBong/Store/README.md

 This plugin allows server owners to accept payments directly through the game without going through a WebStore such as CraftingStore or BuyCraft.

 To download the plugin, visit: https://github.com/Cowings/Store/releases
-Note: You must have a PayPal buisness account to use this plugin.
-Register a buisness account here (completely free): https://www.paypal.com/bizsignup
+Note: You must have a PayPal business account to use this plugin.
+Register a business account here (completely free): https://www.paypal.com/bizsignup

 Features:
 * **Completely configurable and dynamic** - all GUIs and Menus are fully configurable.
 This includes titles, items, rows, everything!